1m5/1m5-core/README.md

 A Persistent Message Queue is expected in the future to ensure messages are persistent to aid in fault tolerance.

 #### Service Bus
+Encompasses all functionality needed to support messaging between all internal services and their life cycles.
+Provides a Staged Event-Driven Architecture (SEDA) by providing channels to/from all Services.
+All bus threads (Worker Thread) come from one pool to help manage resource usage.

 #### Message Channel